kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 bulk of business value out of thin air.

 Here is the problem though.
-If the markets are inherently unpredictable, then how you can attach quantifiable KPIs to creative work that supposed to deliver bottom line effect in those markets?
+If the markets are inherently unpredictable, then how you can attach quantifiable bottom line KPIs to creative work that supposed to deliver results in those markets?
 Well, you really can't.
 Because there is no telling what the market will do ahead of time.

 And what's the next best thing?
-That's right, define those KPIs as a reflection of how well a person "executes" on the Key Crew vision.
+That's right, define those KPIs as a reflection of how well a creative person "executes" on the Key Crew vision.
 But then again, if 95% of very smart people fail at trading pure price action in financial markets, then what does it say about the Key Crew ability to predict the market fit with their vision?
 And so we're back to the same problem again, trying to measure the bottom line effect from innately unpredictable creative effort.

 Success in a creative field comes from having an edge that tilts probabilities of success in one's favour.
 That edge comes from experience and knowing what a person is doing.
-An edge is not a guarantee though, it just allows one to stack up their wins and losses so that would result in a net profit long term.
+An edge is not a guarantee though, it just allows one to stack up their wins and losses so that they would result in a net profit long term.

 ## Performance management

 The roots of the type of performance measurements that we're trying to use on members of the creative class are going all the way back to the factory floors.
-That's where they started to measure worker's performance and assign KPIs to their output.
+That's where they started to measure worker's performance and assign measurable KPIs to their output.
+How many nuts and bolts they have tightened, or how much coal have they shovelled into a furnace per hour.

 Unfortunately, that is not how creative efforts work.
 Creative work doesn't pay by the hour, it pays per a good market fit idea.
 And for every good idea there